Split-phase electric power: Connections

 In the United States and Canada, the practice originated with the DC distribution system developed by Thomas Edison.
 By connecting pairs of lamps or groups of lamps on the same circuit in series, and doubling the supply voltage, the size of conductors was reduced substantially.
+When there are two circuits, each with unique loads, the common wire for each circuit can be replaced by a single conductor returned to the center tap of the supply voltage, stabilizing the branch circuit voltages from changes when loads are switched on and off.
+The current carried in the neutral is only the imbalance of current flowing from one group of loads to the other.
+This arrangement reduces the number of conductors from four to three along with a significant labor and material cost saving.